Catherine Hicks: Personal life

 Hicks was engaged to journalist Jeff Silverman in the mid-1980s, but the engagement ended.

 She met her future husband, special effects make-up artist Kevin Yagher, on the set of the film Child's Play.
 Hicks and Yagher were married on May 19, 1990.
-The two have a daughter, Caitlin.
+They have a daughter, Caitlin.

 Hicks is a practicing Roman Catholic.

 Since the 1987–1988 academic school year, the University of Notre Dame has given the "Catherine Hicks Award" to a graduating senior for outstanding work in theatre arts.

 Hicks is an alumna of the Lee Strasberg Theatre and Film Institute and a trustee on the Hollywood Arts Council.

 In 2005, Hicks appeared in a national public service announcement for Catholic Relief Services.
 She received the 2006 Padre Pio Award from the Capuchin Franciscan Friars for her efforts as Catholic Relief Services spokesperson and Darfur relief.

 In 2010, she made appearances in several public service announcements for the Children's Advertising Review Unit (CARU).

 She continued her commitment as a parent advocate by teaming with the National Community Pharmacists Association and Purdue Pharma for the 2010 Safeguard My Meds campaign to help prevent the abuse and misuse of prescription medication.
 Hicks appeared in a public service announcement for Catholic Relief Services in 2015.

 In 2017, Hicks began working as a volunteer in California Congressman Adam Schiff's campaign office and for The League of Women Voters.
 She is also a member of the Los Angeles Homeless Action Committee.